-Offering taste testing is a best practice and one of the most popular ways to get feedback on menu items is student taste tests.
-Be open to all types of feedback and be open to altering the menu to accommodate student preferences, which can make a positive difference!
+Not only is taste testing a best practice, but it is also one of the most popular ways to get feedback from students.
+Be open to all types of feedback and alter the menu to accommodate student preferences, which can make a positive difference!